Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 How To Change Microphone Permissions For Specific Apps

 When you download a new app, it will ask permission to use certain features.
-Some apps will ask for multiple features — like access to your camera, microphone and photos — right away, and others will ask when it needs that feature for the app to function.
+Some apps will ask for multiple ones — like access to your camera, microphone and photos — right away, and others will ask when it needs that feature for the app to function.
 Apps often exaggerate what they need, so feel free to deny the request if you don't think it's necessary.

 To revoke microphone access from a specific app on iOS, you'll need to go into Settings menu > Privacy & Security > Microphone.
 Scroll through the apps listed and toggle microphone access on or off as you see fit.